Jingnan campaign: 1399

 At the onset of the war, Zhu Di commanded a force of 100,000 soldiers and held authority only within his fief in Beijing.
 In contrast, the Nanjing government had three times the number of troops and significantly more resources, but its superiority was not as clear-cut as it seemed.
 Zhu Di was a decisive and exceptionally capable commander, leading an elite group of Ming soldiers, including a large contingent of Mongolian cavalry.
 On the other hand, the imperial party was weakened by the indecisiveness and poor coordination of its commanders, and by the court's focus on administrative reorganization rather than the urgent demands of the war.

 The war officially began in August 1399 when the Emperor appointed Marquis Geng Bingwen (c.
 1339–1404), a retired and experienced general, as the commander of the troops tasked with suppressing the rebellion.
 In an attempt to defeat the rebels near Beijing, Geng marched on 11 September 1399 with 130,000 soldiers to Zhending, a city southwest of Beijing.
 Two weeks later, he suffered a defeat north of the city with heavy losses.
 Zhu Di then besieged him in Zhending for three days, but was unable to conquer the well-fortified city and eventually retreated.
-In response to Geng's failure, the court replaced him with General Li Jinglong, (Note: Li Jinglong was the eldest son of Li Wenzhong, a prominent general of the Hongwu Emperor.
+The court replaced Geng with Li Jinglong, (Note: Li Jinglong was the eldest son of Li Wenzhong, a prominent general of the Hongwu Emperor.
 He did not have any military merits, but inherited his position from his father.) but the new commander did not improve the management of the troops.
 Instead of launching offensive actions, he waited and gathered troops in an attempt to later crush the enemy with numerical superiority.

 In mid-October, Zhu Di left Beijing to recruit new soldiers, leaving the city under the control of his eldest son Zhu Gaochi.
 Li saw this as an opportunity and marched against Beijing with a new army, besieging the city on 12 November.
 Meanwhile, Zhu Di had secured his power in the northeast by subjugating Zhu Quan, Prince of Ning, who was based at Daning north of the Great Wall.
 He also recruited three guard units of Mongol cavalry, giving him a total of 80,000 troops.
 He quickly returned to Beijing and on 2 December, he surprised the besiegers by attacking their camp.
 At the same time, Zhu Gaochi set out to attack from within the city.
 The government's army, taken aback by the sudden attack and suffering from the cold, retreated first to Zhending and then to Dezhou in Shandong.
 In December 1399, Zhu Di issued another proclamation accusing the Emperor's associates, Qi and Huang, of crimes.
 The Emperor then removed them from office, but continued to consult with them.